kaospctqc/tic-tac-toe/README.md

 All elements will reset once the Restart game button has been pressed or the user navigated to a different location or on page refresh.
 The game section starts with showing the current score.
 The game board where the user may add marks during a round of the game.
-The settings section where the user can select who should start the round (the user or the computer).
+~~The settings section where the user can select who should start the round (the user or the computer).~~ The Go first setting has been moved to future feature.
 Currently, the computer moves are random.
 The Restart game button that allows the user to start over.